MB Rules Tool

 Two different formats of the input data are possible.
 The first format consists of records that contain a single item identifier along with an identifier for the transaction the item was contained within (a set of unique item-transaction pairs).
 The second format consists of a single record per transaction that contains a delimited list of items contained in the transaction.

 - One item per record with a transaction key: This option corresponds to the unique item-transaction pairs.
-Under this option, the user needs to specify two fields in the data stream using the options:
+Under this option, you need to specify 2 fields in the data stream using the options:

 - Select the transaction key field: The integer or string oriented field that contains the transaction identifier field.